medic/cht-docs/content/en/apps/guides/offline/_index.md

  Running an instance of CHT Core server with no internet connection
 ---

+{{% alert title="Development only" %}} This guide is not meant for a produciton CHT instance.
+Support may be added in the futre an offline CHT server in a production environment.
+Please see the "Considerations" section below. {{% /alert %}}

 ## Introduction

 The CHT is built as an offline first application.
 This applies to clients, either  browsers or Android applications, connecting to the CHT server.
 The server itself assumes it has Internet connectivity to provide services such as DNS, software updates and general use connectivity.
 This document explores what it looks like when the CHT server is offline without these services available.